ValksGodotTools/GodotModulesCSharp-Old/.github/CONTRIBUTING.md

 While the C# debugger is running in the editor launch the VSCode configuration `MoonSharp Attach`

 ## Debugging Netcode
 Export a release of the game to a folder.
-Open cmd in this folder and run exe with --verbose flag.
+Open cmd in this folder and run exe.
 Do again for another client.

 ## Exporting
 Do not forget to copy enet.dll to exported release folder